grMLEqomlkkU5Eeinz4brIrOVCUCkJuN/SeaDix-lesser/README.md

 ## N-API Overhead Investigation

 This project is primarily about understanding the performance characteristics of Node.js C++ addons.
 Here's what I've discovered:

+### File Streaming Insertion
+#### `insertFromFile(filePath: string, bufferSize?: number): number`
+Allows file streaming, a buffer can be provided, but the default is 1 MB (note that the user needs to multiply by 1024 for size.).

 ### The N-API Boundary Problem